elatov/elatov.github.io/_posts/2013-06-15-install-splunk-and-send-logs-to-splunk-with-rsyslog-over-tcp-with-ssl.md

     The Splunk web interface is at http://splunk.elatov.local:8000

-Let&#8217;s make sure all the ports are bound and listening:
+Let's make sure all the ports are bound and listening:

     [root@splunk ~]# netstat -antp | grep -E '8000|8089|514|515'
     tcp        0      0 0.0.0.0:8089                0.0.0.0:*                   LISTEN      5688/splunkd